knative/docs/contribute-to-docs/getting-started/previewing-docs-locally.md

 You can edit any file under `./docs` and the live preview autoreloads.

-When your done with your changes you can stop the container in another terminal
+When you're done with your changes, you can stop the container in another terminal.
 ```
 ./hack/docker/stop.sh
 ```
-You can run a full build of the website with all versions using
+You can run a complete build of the website with all versions using.
 ```
 ./hack/docker/test.sh
 ```
-The build output is the full static site located in `./site`.
+The build output is the entire static site located in `./site`.

 You can preview the website locally by running a webserver using this directory like `npx http-server site -p 8000` if you have Node.js or `python3 -m http.server 8000` if you have Python 3